This Is What People Used to Carve for Halloween Before Pumpkins

 When immigrants came to North America in the 19th century, they took their tradition with them.
 But they soon realized pumpkins, which are native to North America, were easier to carve than the stem and root vegetables they’d used before.

 Thanks in part to how easy it is to carve a pumpkin, jack-o’-lanterns have become more and more elaborate.
-Now that you know the history of jack-o’-lanterns, learn the real reason why Halloween colours are black and orange.
+Now that you know the history of Halloween jack-o’-lanterns, learn 10 tricks for the best jack-o’-lanterns ever.